Zero-Shot Cross-City Generalization in End-to-End Autonomous Driving: Self-Supervised versus Supervised Representations

 \subsection{\textbf{End-to-End Planning Architectures}}

-We evaluate cross-city generalization in both open-loop (nuScenes) and closed-loop (NAVSIM) settings, where open-loop compares predicted trajectories against logged ground truth and closed-loop executes predictions in pseudo-simulation with recursive interaction with the environment.
+We evaluate cross-city generalization in both open-loop (nuScenes) and closed-loop-style pseudo-simulation (NAVSIM) settings, where open-loop evaluation compares predicted trajectories against logged ground truth, and NAVSIM evaluates predicted trajectories using simulation-based driving metrics.
 For open-loop evaluation, we adopt LAW~\cite{li2024enhancing}, replacing its Swin-Transformer-Tiny backbone with a pretrained ViT.
-For closed-loop evaluation, given the substantially larger dataset and computational cost, we use TransFuser~\cite{chitta2022transfuserimitationtransformerbasedsensor}, replacing its image encoder from ResNet34 with a pretrained ViT while keeping the LiDAR encoder unchanged.
-We also report results on Latent Transfuser ~\cite{chitta2022transfuserimitationtransformerbasedsensor}, an image-only variant that replaces the LiDAR branch with a fixed positional encoding.
+For closed-loop evaluation, given the substantially larger dataset and computational cost, we use TransFuser~\cite{chitta2022TransFuserimitationtransformerbasedsensor}, replacing its ResNet34 image encoder with a pretrained ViT while keeping the LiDAR encoder unchanged.
+We also report results on Latent TransFuser~\cite{chitta2022TransFuserimitationtransformerbasedsensor}, an image-only variant that replaces the LiDAR branch with a fixed positional encoding.